-Port Description LAN 1-4 4 Ethernet ports to connect computers or network devices.
-INTERNET A port to connect to a cable or DSL modem or to a private Ethernet line (it is recommended to use the cable included in the delivery package).
-5V-2.5A Power connector.
-RESET A button to restore the factory default settings.
-To restore the factory defaults, push the button (with the device turned on), hold it for 10 seconds, and then release the button.
+Port Description USB A port for connecting a USB device (modem, storage, printer).
+1-4 4 Ethernet ports to connect computers or network devices.
+WAN A port to connect to a cable or DSL modem or to a private Ethernet line (it is recommended to use the cable included in the delivery package).
+PWR Power connector.